skymania/com.xiaomi-mi-zigbee/docs/README_cube.md

 ### Driver implementation
-* Rotation angle reports of the Cube are not processed correctly by Homey's ZigBee core.
-A change is needed at Athom side to enable this; see https://github.com/TedTolboom/com.xiaomi-mi-zigbee/issues/29.
 * Battery reports are not send by the Cube in the default ZigBee cluster reports.
 A change is needed at Athom side to start utilizing the manufacturer specific reporting; see https://github.com/TedTolboom/com.xiaomi-mi-zigbee/issues/25

 In order to avoid that users need to re-include the Cube (and re-build all their flows), both the rotation angle as well as battery (measure and alarm) capabilities have been included.
 Until above issues have been resolved, these capabilities will show `-`.
 Once these issue have been resolved, the drivers will be updated and data reported will be shown without required action for the user (other then updating the app).